danielperna84/hassio-addons/hass-configurator/README.md

 ### Add-on Configuration

 #### BASEPATH (string)
-It is possible to place configurator.py somewhere else.
-Set the `BASEPATH` to something like `"/home/hass/.homeassistant"`, and no matter where you're running the configurator from, it will start serving files from there.
-This is needed if you plan on running the configurator with systemd.
+Use the `BASEPATH` parameter to specify the directory from which the configurator initially serves files.
+For regular Hass.IO installations the default of `/config` should be fine.
 #### SSL_CERTIFICATE / SSL_KEY (string)
 If you're using SSL, set the paths to your SSL files here.
 This is similar to the SSL setup you can do in HASS.
 #### HASS_API (string)
 The configurator fetches some data from your running HASS instance.
 If the API isn't available through the default URL, modify this variable to fix this.
 #### HASS_API_PASSWORD (string)
-If you plan on using the restart button, you have to set your API password.
-Calling the restart service of HASS is prohibited without authentication.
+If you plan on using API functions, you have to set your API password.
+Calling services of HASS is prohibited without authentication.
 #### CREDENTIALS (string)
-Set credentials in the form of `"username:password"` if authentication should be required for access.
+Set credentials in the form of `"username:password"` so access to your configuration is protected.
 #### ALLOWED_NETWORKS (list)
 Limit access to the configurator by adding allowed IP addresses / networks to the list, e.g `ALLOWED_NETWORKS = ["192.168.0.0/24", "172.16.47.23"]`